Matoking/protontricks/README.md

 You can use pip to install the latest version on PyPI or the git repository.
 This method should work in any system where Python 3 is available.

 **Note that this installation method might cause conflicts with your distro's package manager.
-To prevent this, consider using the pipx method or an unofficial package instead.**
+To prevent this, consider using the pipx method or a community package instead.**

 **You will need to install pip and setuptools first.** Install the correct packages depending on your distribution: